gcla/termshark/docs/UserGuide.md

   term = "screen-256color"
 ```

+- `theme` (string) - the currently selected theme, if absent, no theme is used.
 - `tshark` (string) - make termshark use this specific `tshark`.
 - `tshark-args` (string list) - these are added to each invocation of `tshark` made by termshark e.g.